mg-felix/sitl-simulations/README.md

 ### particles_msgs package

-Adds the message structures to send the particles information.
+Adds the message structures to communicate the particles information.

 ## CV for Target Data Module

 ### target_geolocation package

 The computer vision alorithm used to obtain the target's velocity and position is the one described in [Alves's master thesis](https://github.com/mg-felix/sitl-simulations/files/10230459/DissertacaoMestrado_ASPAL_PILAV_140667-B_Alves.pdf).

+### target_msgs package

+Adds the message structures to communicate the target data.